eikehmueller/ma32070/lectures/Notes.md

 AFTER: rank 1 has data [1 1 1 1]
 ```

-To illustrate the design of a parallel program we consider a very simple mathematical operation which arises in many applications in scientific computing: recall that the iterative solver algorithms we discussed above require the frequent evaluation of matrix-vector products.
+To illustrate the design of a parallel program we consider a very simple mathematical operation which arises in many applications in scientific computing: recall that the iterative solver algorithms we discussed above require the frequent evaluation of matrix-vector products $\boldsymbol{y}=A\boldsymbol{x}$, so let us look at how a slighlty more general form of this operation can be parallelised in MPI.

 ## Parallel matrix-matrix product
 Assume that we want to compute the matrix-matrix product